 When it is available, radioactive-iodine therapy is quickly becoming the treatment of choice for cats with hyperthyroidism.
 During treatment, radioactive iodine is administered as an injection and is quickly absorbed into the bloodstream.
 The iodine is taken up by the thyroid gland but not by other body tissues.
 The quantity of radiation destroys the abnormal thyroid tissue but does not damage the surrounding tissues or the parathyroid glands.
 The majority of cats have normal hormone levels within one to two weeks of treatment.

 The advantages of radioactive-iodine therapy are that the procedure is curative, has no serious side effects, and does not require anesthesia.
 It does, however, involve the handling and injection of a radioactive substance that is only permitted at facilities specially licensed to use radioisotopes.
 The radioactivity carries no significant risk for the cat, but precautionary protective measures are required for people who come into close contact with the cat.
 A treated cat has to remain hospitalized until the radiation level has fallen to within acceptable limits.
-Usually this means that the cat will need to be hospitalized for approximately two weeks after treatment.
+Usually this means that the cat will need to be hospitalized for approximately three days after treatment.
 Because of strict treatment guidelines, most facilities will not allow visitors.

 Radioactive-iodine therapy is curative in approximately 95% of all hyperthyroid cases.
 For the few cats where hyperthyroidism persists, the treatment can be repeated.
 Rarely, a permanent reduction in thyroid-hormone levels—hypothyroidism—occurs after radioactive-iodine treatment.
 If this is accompanied by clinical signs such as lethargy, obesity, and poor hair coat, then thyroid-hormone supplementation may be required.

 More specific information on what to expect when your cat is treated with radioactive-iodine therapy at Cornell can be found here.